snormax/snormax.github.io/index.md

 ### My app features

-* Options to add or delete cards.
+* Option to add or delete cards.
-* Options to hide multiple choise answers.
+* Option to hide multiple choice answers.
-* Various animation effects.
+* Various animation effects, a timer, etc.
 * The persistence library Room.
 * And a SQL database.